lcsouzamenezes/OpenCatapult/docs/home/start.md

 ## Setup from release library

-Please go to [https://opencatapult.net/releases](https://opencatapult.net/releases) to download the latest release of `OpenCatapult`.
+Please go to [release page](https://opencatapult.net/releases) to download the latest version of `OpenCatapult`.

 Unzip the release package into your local directory, and run the components.